 All children swimming in the main pool or the wading pool are required to wear swim suits.
-In addition, children THREE (3) YEARS OLD OR UNDER or those not yet potty trained must wear a disposable swim diaper AND reusable plastic swim pants.
-Plastic Swim Pants are available for sale at the concessions stand.
+In addition, children THREE (3) YEARS OLD OR UNDER or those not yet potty-trained must wear a disposable swim diaper AND reusable plastic swim pants.

 In the event that loose fecal matter is discovered in the pool, it is a Fulton County health policy that we must clear the entire pool for twelve (12) hours.
 This is for the safety of all patrons to insure that no one becomes sick from exposure to bacteria.
 If you are a parent of a child who is not potty trained, please take this responsibility seriously to avoid disrupting the use of the pool for the entire community.

 *** To avoid health risk, diaper changing is not allowed on the pool deck or on the picnic tables.
 It should be done in the pool house bathroom. ***